DouglasSantosss/cybersecurity_home_lab/Cybersec tools/Lab3/Environment Variable and Set-UID.md

 This lab is based on the SEED Labs **Environment Variable and Set-UID Program Lab**.
 It demonstrates how environment variables affect program behavior, how they transfer between processes,
-and how Set-UID programs handle environment-related security risks.
+and how Set-UID programs handle environment related security risks.

 ---